docsforadobe/illustrator-scripting-guide/docs/scriptingApplescript/creatingPathsShapes.md

 ### Write-once access

-Properties for path-item shapes use the “write-once” access status, which indicates that the property is writeable only when the object is created.
+Properties for path-item shapes use the "write-once" access status, which indicates that the property is writeable only when the object is created.
 For existing path-item objects, the properties are read-only properties whose values cannot be changed.

 ### Creating a rectangle